eilvelia/tdl/README.md

 }
 ```

-In a real application, you probably want to change `device_model` and other
+In a real application, you likely want to change `device_model` and other
 parameters.

 #### `client.login(arg?: LoginDetails | (() => LoginDetails)) => Promise<void>`